When your home attracts a buyer, their mortgage lender will send a surveyor round to confirm its value.

 Preparing your home for a survey

-To ensure your home and possessions are disrupted as little as possible during your buyer’s house survey, there are many ways to speed up the process and make it easier for the Chartered Surveyor.
+To ensure your home and possessions are disrupted as little as possible during your buyer’s house survey, there are many ways to speed up the process and make it easier for the surveyor.

 Clear items away from areas with common problems